srobo/docs/programming/sr/vision/index.md

 :   Rotation of the marker about the cartesian x-axis, in radians.

     Leaning a marker towards the camera increases the value of `rot_x`, while leaning it away from the camera decreases it.
-A value of π or -π indicates that the marker is upright.
+A value of either π or -π indicates that the marker is upright (there is a discontinuity in the value at π and -π, as both values represent the same position).

 rot_y
 :   Rotation of the marker about the cartesian y-axis, in radians.